JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 - `Config/`: Shared configuration and document-generation logic.
 For most of the cases, you will just have to edit `Config/myconfig.tex`, that is the main file for personal, degree, language, and document settings.
 - `Book/`: Main TFG, TFM, or PhD document.
 Its entry point is `Book/book.tex`; its subdirectories contain abstracts, chapters, appendices, bibliography files, figures, diagrams, acronyms, and symbols.
 - `Anteproyecto/`: Anteproyecto or proposal document.
 Its entry point is `Anteproyecto/anteproyecto.tex`.

+In some cases you might also need the resources found at:

-- `PapeleoTFG/`, `PapeleoTFM/`, and `PapeleoPHD/`: Administrative documents associated with each type of work.
+- `PapeleoTFG/`, `PapeleoTFM/`, and `PapeleoPHD/`: Administrative documents (paperwork) associated with each type of work.
 - `normativas/`: Official regulations and source annexes used as references when maintaining the templates.
 - `UsefulDocs/`: LaTeX reference documents and cheat sheets.